edelvarden/material-fox-updated/README.md

 ## Manual Customization

-If you want change colors you can edit the following variables inside `user-chrome.css` (for browser shell) or `user-content.css` (for the content part)
+If you want to change the colors, you can open `user-chrome.css` (for the browser shell) or `user-content.css` (for the content part) in a text editor.
+Find and change the value for a specific variable.

+For example, set the accent color to red: --mf-accent-color: #ea4335;

 <table>
   <tr>